War and genocide: Historical background

 throughout its history genocide has had a very close relationship to war.
 Even during periods of peace, the threat of war or the ostensible need to prepare for war can instigate genocidal situations.
 War is not a necessary precondition for genocide, and genocide does not necessarily occur during war.
 Still, genocide is most often associated with wartime intentions, policies, and actions.
 This is as true of ancient times as of the present.
-In fact, the general decrease in the incidence of war and civil conflict over the ages no doubt contributes to the decreasing incidence of genocide.

-Surveys of twentieth century cases, often considered the "Age of Genocide" identify that when genocide was committed it was alongside some form of armed conflict.
-The Armenian Genocide, Jewish Holocaust, Genocide in East Pakistan, Mayan Genocide, Kurdish Genocide, Tutsi Genocide, and Bosnian Genocide are all respectively linked with the First World War, Second World War, Bangladesh Liberation War, Guatemalan Civil War, Iran-Iraq War, Rwandan Civil War, and the Bosnian War.
-Scholars further observe this trend going into the twenty-first century, as the Darfur Genocide and the Yazidi Genocide are also associated with respective ongoing conflict in Western Sudan and Iraq.
-These observations have led many to conclude that genocides generally occur in wartime or as a response to armed conflict.
+Surveys of twentieth century cases, often considered the "Age of Genocide" identify that when genocide was committed, it was committed alongside the occurrence of some form of armed conflict.
+The Armenian Genocide, the Jewish Holocaust, the Genocide in East Pakistan, the Mayan Genocide, the Kurdish Genocide, the Tutsi Genocide, and the Bosnian Genocide are all respectively linked to the First World War, Second World War, the Bangladesh Liberation War, the Guatemalan Civil War, the Iran-Iraq War, the Rwandan Civil War, and the Bosnian War.
+Scholars further observe that this trend is continuing into the twenty-first century, because the Darfur Genocide and the Yazidi Genocide are also associated with respective ongoing conflicts in Western Sudan and Iraq.
+These observations have led many to conclude that genocides generally occur in wartime or they generally occur as a response to armed conflicts.

 Scholars have also pointed to the introduction of concepts such as mass mobilization, mass political movements, mass media, and mass education as being important precedents for the concept of twentieth century genocide.
 Paul Bartrop observes that all cases of twentieth century genocide are accompanied with an aggressor's long-standing obsession with the physical, social, or cultural differences of a victim group as a threat so great that the aggressor believes mass annihilation in the only solution.

-Human toll
+Human death toll

-Together, War and genocide have historically amounted to the large-scale destruction and devastation of peoples as both involve the deployment of violence through killing and physical harming to destroy the power of the enemy that often includes economic, political, and ideological coercion.
+Together, War and genocide have historically caused the large-scale destruction and devastation of peoples because both forms of violence result in the deployment of violence through killing and physical harming which is perpetrated with the intention to destroy the power of the enemy, harm that often includes economic, political, and ideological coercion.
 An estimated 20 million people were killed as a result of the First World War with an additional 20 million wounded.
 The Armenian genocide alone resulted in the death of 600,000 to one million Armenians directly targeted with violence.
 By 1918, an estimated 90 percent of the Armenian population in the Ottoman Empire was either killed or displaced.
 In the Second World War, an estimated 66 million people were killed in total and upwards of 6 million Jewish people were killed as a result of targeted violence.